 version of Node within Emacs.
 It's basically a nice wrapper around setting

-Node version you want to use to your PATH
+Node version you want to use to your PATH.
+Great!

 specify a version and then activate it: